 Obesity in America is a growing crisis, and most of America has taken part in some sort of fad diet in hopes of shedding those unwanted pounds of fat in the quickest amount of time.
 The truth of the matter is, despite what these diets promise, they are not very healthy for your body, and don’t provide you with long-term success.
 One of the main reasons why these diets are so popular is because there is a plethora of them that actually work, but for a short time.

 Liposuction to get rid of spare tires and other evidence of middle age spread is popular with a lot of baby boomer men.
 Experts say there are many reasons for the increase.
 One reason is that the stigma attached to men doing plastic surgery is eroding.
 Another reason is the spate of reality shows such as Extreme Makeover, Dr. 90210 and The Swan.
 There’s more public awareness of what plastic surgery has to offer, and so more people realize that “if it bugs me, I can do something about it.”

 This fat accumulation around the mid-section is more than just an eyesore – it is a cause for concern.
 People who tend to accumulate surplus fat around their midsections are at greater risk for coronary heart disease and diabetes than people who store their fat below the waistline.
 Liposuction may not be the answer for everyone – but cardio is.
 Cardiovascular exercise is the most important form of exercise you can do for yourself.

-Not only is a firm, flat stomach the ultimate symbol of sex appeal, researchers have found that losing abdominal fat is one of the most important steps you can take to stay healthy for life.
+Not only is a firm, but flat stomach the ultimate symbol of sex appeal, researchers have also found that losing abdominal fat is one of the most important steps you can take to stay healthy for life.
 Much of the fat in your midsection is stored deeper inside your body, in and around the liver and other organs.
 Belly fat is stored energy.
 To get rid of the fat, you have to burn more energy than you eat on a regular basis.